izivkov/CasioGShockSmartSync/README.md

 - G-B001.

 ## What is it?
-I think we can do better than the official G-Shock Connected App!
+I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features:

 - Sets watch's reminders from Google Calendar
 - Automatically sets correct timezone when travelling.
 No need to switch between Word Time and Home time